Sacts/Rock-Paper-Scissors/README.md

 A program that given an input, outputs either “VALID” or “INVALID” depending on the

 input.
-For this question you can assume
+For this you can assume

 • The input is a single line.